avantrec/soco-cli/README.md

 **Parameters:**

 - **`speaker_name (str)`**: The speaker name or speaker IP address supplied as a string.
 Partial, case-insensitive names will be matched, but the match must be unambiguous.
+A `SoCo` object may be passed in place of the speaker name.
 - **`action (str)`**: The action to perform, supplied as a string.
 Almost all of the SoCo-CLI actions are available for use, with the exception of the `loop` actions, the `wait_until` and `wait_for` actions, and the `track_follow` action.
 - **`*args (tuple)`**: The arguments for the action, supplied as strings.
 There can be zero or more argumants, depending on the action.
 - **`use_local_speaker_list (bool)`**: Whether to use the local speaker cache for speaker discovery.
 Optional, defaults to `False`.